g0lg0-93/ansible-role-maintenance_man/README.md

 # the Maintenance Man
-Creating various roles to perform various tasks.
+Creating various roles to perform various tasks, installs, plumbing, etc.

-Currently we have:
+Using this as a way to practice Ansible.

+Current roles I've drawn up:
 * Perform Update & Reboots (if required)
-* Install unbound DNS
+* Install Fail2Ban

 ## Requirements
 * Ansible